dpuenteramirez/SawNG/README.md

 # SawNG AKA Sherlock and Watson Next Gen
-Sherlock and Watson exploit check again Windows exploit suggester (wes) NG This project is a simple python script that filters the output from wesNG to show only privilege escalation CVEs which sherlock and watson look for.
+Sherlock and Watson exploit check against Windows exploit suggester (wes) NG This project is a simple python script that filters the output from wesNG to show only privilege escalation CVEs which sherlock and watson look for.

 # Rationale